 Energy New England, LLC ("ENE") is an energy services company established to assist publicly owned entities to ensure their continued viability in the deregulated wholesale electric utility markets and to strengthen their competitive position in the retail energy market for the benefit of the municipal entities.
 ENE functions as an autonomous, entrepreneurial business unit that is free from many of the constraints imposed on traditional municipal utility operations.
 The Plant owns a 36.35% interest in ENE.
 Each of the six members has one seat on the Board of Directors along with three outside Directors.
 The Plant's initial investment in the company in 1998 was \$500,000.
 The Plant records this investment under the equity method.

-Included in other income is approximately \$247,098 and \$294,538 of gains for the years ended December 31, 2018 and 2017, respectively, representing the Plant's share of ENE's results of operations.
+Included in non-operating income is approximately \$210,000 and \$216,000 of gains for the years ended December 31, 2020 and 2019, respectively, representing the Plant's share of ENE's results of operations.

 HYDRO QUEBEC ELECTRIC COMPANY